beerendlauwers/hakyll-extra/README.md

 ### Hakyll.Translation

-* `translationToContext :: [Translation] -> Context a`: iven a list of translations, builds up a context of fields, one for each translation.
+* `translationToContext :: [Translation] -> Context a`: Given a list of translations, builds up a context of fields, one for each translation.
 The metadata key name is appended with "translation.".
-* `translationsToContextFunctionField :: [(Language,[Translation])] -> Context a`: Given a list of lists of translations, produces a $functionField$ that expects a language and a translation key.
+* `translationsToContextFunctionField :: [(Language,[Translation])] -> Context a`: Given a list of lists of translations, produces a `functionField` that expects a language and a translation key.
 You can use it in a template like this: `$translationFor("language","key")$`

 ### Hakyll.Translation.Format.Metadata